Catalog of medicines. Interaction with other drugs

 From the hematopoietic and lymphatic systems: lymphopenia.

-From the side of the liver and pancreas:
+From the liver and pancreas:

 From the musculoskeletal system: myalgia, rarely - rhabdomyolysis, arthralgia, increased CPK activity.